osinfra-io/terraform-google-storage-bucket/README.md

 ## 🔩 Usage

 > [!TIP]
-> You can check the [fixtures](fixtures/) directory for example configurations.
-These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples to base your configurations.
+> You can check the [tests/fixtures](tests/fixtures) directory for example configurations.
+These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples on which to base your configurations.

 ## <img align="left" width="35" height="35" src="https://github.com/osinfra-io/github-organization-management/assets/1610100/39d6ae3b-ccc2-42db-92f1-276a5bc54e65"> Development